Monstera Nutrients: Signs of Nutrient Excess, Deficiency & SolutionsMonstera Nutrients: Signs of Nutrient Excess, Deficiency & Solutions

 Potassium is essential for various physiological processes in plants, including regulating water uptake and transpiration, improving disease resistance, and enhancing overall plant hardiness.

-See also Monstera Plant for Small Spaces
+See also Monstera Plant Potting Mix Guide

 It contributes to flower and fruit development while promoting strong stems and leaves.